MAINE MASTER CRAFT ARTIST AWARD: HONOR. RECOGNITION. EXCELLENCE

 In 2009, the Maine Crafts Association began to honor individual Maine craft artists each year by awarding Master Crafts Artist recognition for a body of work that is exceptional.
 This award will confer the prestige and acknowledgement that comes with having the artist’s work achieve a distinguishing mark of excellence.

 2019 Master Craft Artist Award Presentation

-The 2019 Master Craft Artist Award will be presented Friday August 16 at the MCG Belfast Fine Craft Show Preview Party.
+The 2019 Master Craft Artist Award will be presented to Tom Ferrero on Friday, August 16 at the MCG Belfast Fine Craft Show Preview Party.
 The event is from 5-8pm at 18 Spring Street in Belfast, Maine.
 It is free and open to the public, the Belfast Fine Craft Show is ticketed throughout the weekend.
 Announcements, award presentation and refreshments from 6-6:30pm; cash bar 5-8pm.
 Ferrero is included in the Master Craft Artist Award Ten Year Anniversary Exhibition at the Fuller Craft Museum.

 MAINE CRAFTS ASSOCIATION: TEN YEARS OF MASTER CRAFT ARTISTS

 OPENING RECEPTION: June 9, 2019 2-5pm

 EXHIBITION DATES: June 8, 2019 – October 27, 2019

 LOCATION: Fuller Craft Museum, 455 Oak Street, Brockton, MA 02301 | 508.588.6000

 Maine Crafts Association is pleased to partner with the Fuller Craft Museum to celebrate the 10th anniversary of our Master Crafts Artist award.
 This prestigious honor is bestowed upon one to three Maine craft artists each year in recognition of an exceptional body of work.